ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 * **Cluster-wide sessions** have ACID guarantees for conflict-free transactions.
    * Because of the performance cost of raft consensus checks, we recommend using cluster-wide sessions
-     for transactions where immediate consistency is crucial
+     for transactions where immediate consistency is crucial.
-     or if you need every node to be able to read/write on the same database.
+   * You can also set the session transaction mode to cluster-wide if you need every node to be able to read and write on the same database, instead of the primary node handling all reads and writes in node-local sessions.

 {NOTE: }
 There are also tools that provide flexibility such as [revisions](../../../document-extensions/revisions/client-api/operations/conflict-revisions-configuration)